National Conference 2018

 The 2018 Conference Planning Committee (CPC) would like to thank everyone who submitted an abstract, there has been a great response.

-The review process will commence shortly and successful authors will be notified by 11 December 2017.
+The review process is now complete and successful authors will be notified by 11 December 2017.

 Online Program and Registration